 “I’ll develop and promote a set of quality assurance best practices to be used across the organization.
 These will include standard processes for testing, exploration, and implementation of system changes.
 I plan to have the best practices implemented within two months.”

-Specific: This statement is about developing and promoting a set of best practices in the QA sector.
+S: This statement is about developing and promoting a set of best practices in the QA sector.

-Measurable: Assess the implementation of these best practices to see if they positively impact the organization.
+M: Assess the implementation of these best practices to see if they positively impact the organization.

-Relevant: Quality assurance best practices are essential to ensure the efficiency and accuracy of all QA processes.
+R: Quality assurance best practices are essential to ensure the efficiency and accuracy of all QA processes.

-Time-based: There is a deadline of two months for this particular goal.
+T: There is a deadline of two months for this particular goal.

 9. Optimize Test Cycle Time